pforret/jekyll.forret.com/_posts/2020/2020-05-30-simple-remote-portrait-photography.md

 ### Communication: the photographer

 You have to use **clear wording** to describe the pose you have in mind.
-The &#8216;left arm&#8217; is her left arm, not yours.
+The &#8216;left arm' is her left arm, not yours.
 Use terms like &#8216;the leg _closest to the camera_&#8216; to avoid confusion.
-Talk slowly and clearly, don&#8217;t lose your patience, and if something is just too hard to accomplish, let it slide.
-You&#8217;re doing a remote shoot, not painting the Sistine Chapel.
+Talk slowly and clearly, don't lose your patience, and if something is just too hard to accomplish, let it slide.
+You're doing a remote shoot, not painting the Sistine Chapel.

 ## Post-processing